Find out how crowdfunding works, some of the benefits and risks, and our view of this type of investment opportunity.

-- while most platforms have a way of cashing in your investment (a secondary market), you may not always be able to cash it in quickly or for as much money as you paid.
+- although some platforms have a way of cashing in your investment (a secondary market), you may not always be able to cash it in quickly or for as much money as you paid

 - loan-based crowdfunding is higher risk than holding money on deposit.
 You may lose some or all of the money that you invest

-We regard investment-based crowdfunding in particular to be a high-risk investment activity.
-As well as the risks associated with loan-based crowdfunding, you should also be aware that:
+Due to the potential for capital losses, we regard investment-based crowdfunding in particular to be a high-risk investment activity.
+As well as the risks associated with loan-based crowdfunding, for equity crowdfunding you should also be aware that:

-- it is very likely that you will lose all your money.
-Most investments are in shares or debt securities in start-up companies and will result in a 100% loss of capital as most start-up businesses fail
+- It is very likely that you will lose all your money.
+Most investments are in shares or debt securities in start-up companies and will often result in a 100% loss of capital as most start-up businesses fail.

-- your capital will not be repaid and/or dividend or premiums will not be paid if the company you invest in defaults or there is a fraud
+- Your capital will not be repaid and/or dividends will not be paid if the company you invest in defaults or there is a fraud.

-- if you hold shares in a business or project, it is unlikely that income in the form of dividends will be paid.
-The value of your investment may be diluted if more shares are issued, and many start-up businesses undergo multiple rounds of funding
+- If you hold shares in a business or project, it is unlikely that income in the form of dividends will be paid.
+The value of your investment may be diluted if more shares are issued, and this is likely as many start-up businesses undergo multiple rounds of funding.

-- be prepared to wait for a return on your investment, as even successful start-up businesses tend to take time to generate income
+- You should be prepared to wait for a return on your investment, as even successful start-up businesses tend to take time to generate income

-- if firms do handle clients’ money without FCA permission or authorisation, there will be no protection for investors in place.
-This is a particular risk if a platform fails and becomes insolvent
+- If firms do handle clients’ money without our permission or authorisation, there will be no protection for investors in place.
+This is a particular risk if a platform fails and becomes insolvent.

 How to protect yourself